How to Choose the Right Cruise Ship for Families Traveling with Grandparents

 Are you picturing slow mornings and relaxed afternoons, or busy pool decks and constant activity?
 Do you want a lot of built-in kids programming so adults can step away for a bit, or are you hoping for more time spent all together?

 Every ship can technically handle a group that includes grandparents and kids.
-The better question is which one fits your crew’s natural pace.
+The better question is which one fits your group’s natural pace.

 Think About Energy Levels, Not Just Ages

 Some grandparents want to snorkel and stay active.
 Some teens would rather relax by the pool.
-Younger kids might want constant structure and activities.
+Younger kids might want more structure and activities.
 The ship should serve the most energetic members of your group without exhausting the least energetic ones.

 Ship Size Changes the Experience